Scatenix/advent-of-code/README.md

 **This is my Advent of Code repository!**

-Personal disclaimer: Old git commits prior to June 2025 for this project are gone, since I had puzzle inputs and solutions in my repo before making it public!
+Disclaimer: Old git commits prior to June 2025 for this project are gone, since I had puzzle inputs and solutions in my repo before making it public!

 ## Structure